 Everybody’s level of damage and needs for healing are different, of course.
 I would say the longer you can go for your fast, the better.
 We have to understand that our bodies need this more than ever.
 Detoxing is essential.
 No matter what state of health you’re in.
 We don’t realize the toxins that we are consuming on a daily basis, whether exogenous or endogenous (outside of us or inside of us).
 I plan on doing a 30 day juice fast once a year.
 I’ve yet to ‘go the distance’, which means go until you stop pooping solid.
 I haven’t had the time to do that, but I plan on doing it sometime in the next year.

 If we can’t go the distance or do 30 days, then we should aim for minimum 7-10 days.
 Weeks 2-3 we will start seeing mucus coming out of us.
 Our sleep improves dramatically.
 Our mental clarity and efficiency increases.
 We continue to lose weight healthily through cleaning out our colon and small intestines.
 Weeks 4-5 are when the magic really starts happening.
 It’s been month without solid food.
 Our brain is running on pure glucose.
 Our muscles are getting their fill from carbohydrates, so our workouts are more fulfilling.
 We start to crave real fuel from fruits and vegetables.
 The old foods don’t look or sound as good anymore.
-We start to appreciate the fuel, which is what food is, that we put into our bodies, rather than the comfort food we love so much.
+We start to appreciate the fuel, which is what food is, rather than the comfort food we love so much.
 We start to break and rebuild that love bond we have with food.
 We create a better relationship with our fuel source.
 Our biophotons levels are rising, which is the coherent sunlight energy stored in the nucleus of all living things, so we then start to feel more vibrant and connected to our surroundings.
 It’s magical.

 The habit police say that day 21 is the magic number when it comes to creating a good habit or a bad habit.
 If you don’t want to go for a month, then go for 21 days.
 As I said before, the longer you go the better it’s going to be for you.